M$^{2}$SNet: Multi-scale in Multi-scale Subtraction Network for Medical Image Segmentation: Experiments

 For a fair comparison, we compare not only with medicine-specific methods but also with representative medicine-general methods, including UNet~\cite{UNet}, UNet++~\cite{UNet++}, Attention U-Net~\cite{Attention_UNet}, UTNet~\cite{UTNet} and TransUNet~\cite{TransUNet}.
 Based on the open-source codes, we retrain these medicine-general methods on the same training sets as our models. \\ $\bullet$ In Tab.~\ref{tab:image_polyp_comparison}, among $30$ scores of all \textit{\textbf{image polyp}} datasets, our multi-scale subtraction models (MSNet + M$^{2}$SNet) achieve the best performance in terms of all six metrics.
-The M$^{2}$SNet even outperforms the video-based polyp segmentation method PNS-Net~\cite{PNSNet} on the \textit{\textbf{video polyp}} datasets, as shown in Tab.~\ref{tab:video_polyp_comparison}. \\ $\bullet$ Tab.~\ref{tab:COVID_comparison} shows performance comparisons on the \textit{\textbf{COVID-19}} datasets.
+The M$^{2}$SNet even outperforms the video-based polyp segmentation method PNS-Net~\cite{PNSNet} on the \textit{\textbf{video polyp}} datasets, as shown in Tab.~\ref{tab:video_polyp_comparison}. \\ $\bullet$ Tab.~\ref{tab:COVID_comparison} shows performance comparisons on the \textit{\textbf{lung infection CT}} datasets.
 Compared to the second best method (Inf-Net~\cite{Inf-Net}), M$^{2}$SNet achieves an important improvement of $1.5\%$, $6.6\%$ and $14.3\%$ in terms of DSC, Precision and MAE, respectively. \\ $\bullet$ Tab.~\ref{tab:BUSI_comparison} shows performance comparisons with \textit{\textbf{breast tumor segmentation}} methods.
 Following most methods~\cite{SKUNet,NU-net} in this field, we adopt the four-fold cross-validation strategy.
 M$^{2}$SNet achieves the best performance in terms of the Jaccard, Precision and Dice metrics, which outperforms representative transformer-based methods, UTNet and TransUNet.
-Moreover, M$^{2}$SNet has the smallest mean standard deviation ($0.97$) under the five metrics, which indicates its performance stability. \\ $\bullet$ In Tab.~\ref{tab:OCT_layer_comparison}, we list the top $10$ \textit{\textbf{OCT layer segmentation}} results in MICCAI2022 GOALS Challenge.
-More details please see the \textBC{orange}{\href{https://aistudio.baidu.com/aistudio/competition/detail/230/0/leaderboard}{leaderboard}}.
+Moreover, M$^{2}$SNet has the smallest mean standard deviation ($0.97$) under the five metrics, which indicates its performance stability. \\ $\bullet$ {Generally speaking, different training and inference frameworks will produce different final performance.
+For a fair comparison, we train two versions of M$^{2}$SNet, one version follows the MSNet~\cite{MSNet} framework and the other based on the popular nnU-Net~\cite{nnU-Net} framework.
+Benefiting from the nnU-Net framework with many effective tricks, the performance of M$^{2}$SNet can be further improved, as shown in Tab.~\ref{tab:ablation_study_2}.} \\ $\bullet$ In Tab.~\ref{tab:OCT_layer_comparison}, we list the top $10$ \textit{\textbf{OCT layer segmentation}} results in MICCAI2022 GOALS Challenge.
 Based on the M$^{2}$SNet, we won the second place (2/100) according to the weighted score of six results in three different layers.
 It is worth noting that our method ranks the top $1$ in four out of six metrics. \\ $\bullet$ As can be seen from Tab.~\ref{tab:image_polyp_comparison} - Tab.~\ref{tab:BUSI_comparison}, our M$^{2}$SNet consistently surpasses other medicine-general methods in all medical segmentation sub-branches.
 In Tab.~\ref{tab:FLOPs_para}, we list the FLOPs and parameters of different medicine-general methods.
-It can be seen that our method has only 9GB in FLOPs, which has obvious advantages in terms of computational efficiency. \\ $\bullet$ Fig.~\ref{fig:visual_comparison} depicts a qualitative comparison with other methods.
+It can be seen that our method has only 9GB in FLOPs, which has obvious advantages in terms of computational efficiency. \\ $\bullet$ {In Tab.~\ref{tab:FLOPs_para}, we compare the model efficiency in terms of FLOPs, parameters and inference speed.
+It can be seen that our method ranks first in terms of FLOPs, which has obvious advantages among both medicine-general and medicine-specific methods.
+As can be seen from Tab.~\ref{tab:image_polyp_comparison} - Tab.~\ref{tab:BUSI_comparison}, our M$^{2}$SNet consistently surpasses other methods in all medical segmentation sub-branches.
+Therefore, the proposed M$^{2}$SNet achieves good balance on accuracy and efficiency.} \\ $\bullet$ Fig.~\ref{fig:visual_comparison} depicts a qualitative comparison with other methods.
 It can be seen that the results of M$^{2}$SNet have greater advantages in terms of detection accuracy, completeness, and sharpness across different image modalities.